 How to Eat Clean for a Healthy Brain:

-But right off the bat, here are a few things you can do right now to clean up your gut brain and your head brain:
+But right off the bat, here are a few things you can do, now, to clean up your gut brain and your head brain:

 - Sugar, it is more addictive than cocaine.
 Let’s get off this deadly drug.
 First, say no to candy bars and other hard candies as well as high fructose corn syrup.
 If you have to have sugar, opt for honey, molassas or maple syrup…they are all natural with no preservatives or additional chemicals.
 But even these natural sugars in excess can be bad.
-If you must quench your sweet tooth, grab a piece of fruit.
+If you must quench your sweet tooth, grab a piece of fruit or make yourself a cup of licorice tea.

 - Just get started.